backstage/backstage/docs/features/techdocs/creating-and-publishing.md

 Create an entity from the documentation template and you will get the needed setup for free.

-### Manually add documentation setup to already existing repository
+### Enable documentation for a already existing entity

 Prerequisites:

-- An existing component
+- An existing entity
   [registered in backstage](../software-catalog/index.md#adding-components-to-the-catalog)
   (e.g. via a `catalog-info.yaml` file).